Skip to content Skip to sidebar

 • and anything else you’re using…

-Remember that Azure Translator is already considerably affordable.
+Remember that Azure Translator is already affordable.
 So for both cases, you would spend cents on translating hundreds of words.

-3. Review Translations
+3. Review and Translations

 WPML lets you review translations before they’re published.
 This lets you make sure translations are perfect before users read them on your site.